xemu-project/xemu-website/docs/docs/input.md

     * USB passthru is not supported yet.
     * Only the Xbox controller is emulated.
 There is not (yet) support for other controllers like the Steel Batallion.

+!!! warning "Input not functional on early BIOS revisions"
+    Emulated gamepads may be non-functional when using early BIOS revisions (<4627).
+It is recommended to not use these early BIOS revisions, until this bug is fixed.

 ## Popular Gamepads

 ### Xbox One, Xbox 360 controllers